 Dr. Robert Chapman explains below a widely unrecognized problem about binge drinking.
 And it’s one that has serious effects.

 There is great controversy among professionals about the term “binge drinking.”
 This term is widely used to address the issue of high-risk drinking by college students.
-However, it’s far from the “accepted term” of those who work in alcohol and drug prevention.
+But it’s far from the “accepted term” of those who work in alcohol and drug prevention.

 Heavy drinking is a serious problem.
 No one denies that.
 But many of us have great problems with a definition of “binge drinking” that uses a specific number of drinks.
 That is, to 4+ drinks for women and 5+ drinks for men.